utkinn/PyGmod/docs/for_pygmod_developers/how_it_works.rst

 #.
 Redirects I/O to Garry's Mod console with :mod:`gmod.streams` I/O classes.
 #.
 Patches the ``hook.Call`` Lua function to delegate hook calls to :mod:`gmod.hooks` module.
 #.
-Scans ``addons\`` directory for GPython addons and initializes them.
+Scans ``addons\`` directory for PyGmod addons and initializes them.

 5. Lua API wrappers
 -------------------

-:class:`~gmod.player.Player` is just a wrapper over the corresponding Lua functions, as much as many other GPython services.
+:class:`~gmod.player.Player` is just a wrapper over the corresponding Lua functions, as much as many other PyGmod services.

 In this example, ``player.get_by_userid(1)`` creates an object that wraps the ``Player`` Lua class.
 ``nick`` is a property that retrieves the player nickname nickname with